MVOSlab-sdstate/mvos_hsi/README.md

 ## Overview

-Hyperspectral imaging (HSI) captures hundreds of contiguous spectral bands per pixel, enabling non-destructive quantification of plant traits- leaf water content, pigment concentration, and early stress indicators that are invisible to standard cameras.
-Yet turning raw sensor output into analysis-ready data is still largely done through ad-hoc, lab-specific scripts that are hard to share and difficult to reproduce.
+Hyperspectral imaging (HSI) captures hundreds of contiguous spectral bands per pixel, enabling non-destructive quantification of plant traits such as leaf water content, pigment concentration, and early stress indicators that are invisible to standard cameras.
+Yet turning raw sensor output into analysis ready data is still largely done through ad-hoc, lab specific scripts that are hard to share and difficult to reproduce.

 **MVOS_HSI** consolidates the entire preprocessing pipeline into a single installable Python package.
-It handles raw ENVI calibration, vegetation-index-based leaf segmentation and cropping, geometric data augmentation, and spectral visualization, so you can generate reproducible, ML ready hyperspectral datasets without writing custom glue code or manually cropping leaves.
+It handles raw ENVI calibration, vegetation index (VI) based leaf segmentation and cropping, geometric data augmentation, and spectral visualization, so you can generate reproducible, ML ready hyperspectral datasets without writing custom glue code or manually cropping leaves.
 Outputs integrate with both Python